 7. Try Something Local

 Different countries and cultures all have games and traditions unique to their specific destination, so what better way to bond with your team than while engaging in some friendly, local competition.
 In Italy?
 Try a pasta making class.
 Taking your corporate retreat to Singapore?
 Have a Dragon Boat race down the Singapore river!
 Your team will appreciate the chance to bond while also exploring the region’s culture through a local team building activity.
+It’s also a great way to reward your team after a day of meetings or co-working.

 8. Beach or Lawn Olympics